KIrynaW/art-history-quiz/README.md

 - This section contains a header; main with a painting number, a painting and four artists name option displayed in buttons.<br>
   ![Responsiveness of the Game Section on all screen sizes](docs/features-screenshots/all_screen_views.jpg)

-- The header in this section, has a score box, that is reveal when "Start" button is pressed.<br>
+- The header in this section, has a score box, which is reveal when "Start" button is pressed.<br>
   ![Header no score-box](docs/features-screenshots/heading_noscore.jpg)&nbsp;&nbsp;------->&nbsp;&nbsp;
   ![Header transformation revealing the score-box](docs/features-screenshots/score_box.jpg)

 - The score box is only visible in the **Game Section** and shows the user the amount of points they are scorring out of 11 questions.<br>
   &nbsp;&nbsp;-------->&nbsp;&nbsp;![Incremented score function](docs/features-screenshots/score.jpg)

-- On Laptop, users can hover over option buttons and the button with a mouse cursor on it, changes color to darker orange and magnifies, which indicates which button is being selected before it is clicked.
+- On Laptops, users can hover over each option button with a mouse cursor and they change color to darker orange and magnifies, which indicates which button is being selected before it is clicked.
-- When the choise is made, this function diables.<br>
+- When the choise is made, this hover function disables.<br>
   ![Answer options Laptop bar hover](docs/features-screenshots/option_bar_hover.jpg)

 - When the clicked option button contains a correct answer, the button turns green; but if the chosen answer is incorrect, the button turns red, and the correct answer is also revealed, in green.<br>
   ![Option selection reveals right and wrong answer](docs/features-screenshots/right_wrong_highlight.jpg)

-- Also, when the answer option is clicked it reveals a "Next" button and an current painting "Facts" paragraph.<br>
+- Also, when the answer option is clicked, it reveals a "Next" button and a current painting "Facts" paragraph.<br>
   ![Next button reveal when option selected](docs/features-screenshots/nextbtn_reveal.jpg)&nbsp;&nbsp;------->&nbsp;&nbsp;

   &nbsp;&nbsp;------->&nbsp;&nbsp;![Facts paragraph reveal when choice is made](docs/features-screenshots/fact_reveal.jpg)

 - If the user, intentionally or accidently, clicks on any answer option the second time, an alert message pops up, notifying the user and advising to press "Next" button to continue the quiz.
-- On Laptop, the "Next" button is also magnified and changes color, when hovered over.<br>
+- On Laptops, the "Next" button is also magnified and changes color, when hovered over.<br>
  ![Alert message pop-up when option selected](docs/features-screenshots/alert_message.jpg)&nbsp;&nbsp;------->&nbsp;&nbsp;
  ![Next button hover feature](docs/features-screenshots/next_function.jpg)